Why Port Forwarding?

 https://portforward.com/router.htm

-If you have gone through these steps, please restart the game and test once more if you can interact with other Players directly.
+If you have gone through these steps, please restart the game and try the previous Checks once more.

 Special thanks to CMDR Mgram for his previous posts on Port Forwarding in Elite